 - All sunglasses must pass compulsory world sunglasses standards.
 True.
 But all the sunglasses standards are self regulated and to save money a staggering 90% of cheap brands are never tested before going to market.
 Our testing shows a large proportion of these sunglasses do not comply.
 The authorities who do random in store checks don’t even have the testing equipment so they can only check if the correct labeling is applied.
 Unfortunately having the correct label does not always mean the sunglasses are safe.

-Don’t miss the latest sunglasses “WARNINGS” at the top of the home page.
+Don’t miss the latest sunglasses “WARNINGS” on this page.
 They will save your child’s eyesight.
-This is updated when we see any problems regarding standards and sunglasses.

 We do use RSS feeds to protect our copyright blogs.

-If you do have any questions about buying the correct sunglasses for your baby and kids or have other questions please contact us via: https://idoleyes.com.au/contact-us/
+If you have any questions about buying the correct sunglasses for your baby and kids or any other questions please contact us via: https://idoleyes.com.au/contact-us/

-You can find out about us and the author here: https://idoleyes.com.au/about-us/
+You can find out about us here: https://idoleyes.com.au/about-us/